 If you find yourself in this description, you have established a painful mental association over acting immediately to meet your professional or private commitments.

 To stop procrastinating, you must become aware of how the constant pursuit of perfection limits you in your daily work and in your personal life.

 You must begin to compromise with your perfectionism by accepting the idea of taking immediate actions even if they seem incomplete or imperfect.

-Then, you must create a new positive mental association with the idea of acting quickly.
+Then, you must create a new positive mental association regarding the idea of acting quickly in the imperfection.